strohne/volker/methodshub.md

 ```

 The volkeR-package provides high-level functions to quickly create reports from survey data.
-It is designed for social science workflows that require fast descriptive statistics, visualisations, and reproducible reporting.
+It is designed for social science workflows that require fast descriptive statistics, visualizations, and reproducible reporting.

 ## Use Cases